diku-dk/futhark/docs/c-api.rst

 point returns, and :c:func:`futhark_context_sync` will always return success.
-When using a GPU backend such as ``cuda`` or ``opencl``, the entry point may still be running asynchronous operations when it returns.
-Thus, when using these backends, the entry point may return zero successfully, even though execution has already (or will) fail.
+When using a GPU backend such as ``cuda`` or ``opencl``, the entry point may still be running asynchronous operations when it returns, in which case the entry point may return zero successfully, even though execution has already (or will) fail.
 These problems will be reported when :c:func:`futhark_context_sync` is called.
+When using GPU backends, be careful to check the return code of *both* the entry point itself, and :c:func:`futhark_context_sync`.

 GPU
 ---